Introduction WHY JOIN US? COMMITMENT TO SERVICE:

 Our diverse workforce is committed to fulfilling this mission and does so by exemplifying our IDEAL Core Values, engaging in our day to day work of serving the public with Integrity, Dignity, Excellence, Accountability, and Leadership.
 WHY WE EXIST

-To learn more about the Agriculture Department please visit: http://www.solanocounty.com/depts/agriculture/default.asp The Position Come grow with us !
+To learn more about the Department of Resource Management, please visit: http://www.solanocounty.com/depts/rm/default.asp The Position Providing a Safe Environment for Fun & Relaxation

-To review the complete class specification (job description), please visit: http://www.solanocounty.com/civicax/filebank/blobdload.aspx?blobid=15464 BENEFITS WHAT'S IN IT FOR YOU
+To view the job description for this position, please visit: http://www.solanocounty.com/civicax/filebank/blobdload.aspx?blobid=19218 BENEFITS WHAT'S IN IT FOR YOU

 To view the benefits for this extra-help position, please visit: http://www.solanocounty.com/civicax/filebank/blobdload.aspx?blobid=16516 CULTURE OF LEARNING AND DEVELOPMENT

 Solano County is committed to "Invest In and For the Future" by providing training resources to encourage employee professional development and growth within our organization.
 While employed with Solano County, employees have the opportunity to pursue their career goals, interests, and develop the competencies on the Solano County Leadership Development Model by participating in the following programs: